Instructor Jobs at Emory University with Visa Sponsorship

 Which visa types are commonly used for Instructor roles at Emory University?

 H-1B is the most common work visa for Instructor roles at Emory.
-J-1 exchange visitor status is also used, particularly for visiting faculty and short-term teaching appointments.
+J-1 visa exchange visitor status is also used, particularly for visiting faculty and short-term teaching appointments.
 F-1 OPT and CPT allow international students already at Emory to work in instructional roles during their degree or post-completion period.
-TN status is available to Canadian and Mexican nationals in qualifying academic roles.
+TN visa status is available to Canadian and Mexican nationals in qualifying academic roles.
 For long-term positions, Emory may initiate EB-2 or EB-3 Green Card sponsorship.

 What qualifications does Emory University expect for Instructor positions?